 Now, you may need to repeat the process for other membership plans.

-Expert Tip: Want to build a buzzing online community?
-Show off your newest members!
-It’s a great way to introduce them to the community and help them feel like they belong.
+Showcasing your newest members is a great way to build a buzzing online community.
+It helps introduce them to the group and makes them feel like they truly belong.

 Plus, when people see a site with new faces joining all the time, they’re more likely to jump in themselves.